Yellow Fever Vaccination

 The vaccination comprises a single subcutaneous injection administered from the age of 9 months onwards.
 The vaccine confers at least 10 years of immunity in nearly 100% of recipients.

 Yellow fever vaccination certificate is an international vaccine certificate required for entry into countries.
-Although immunity following vaccinations has been shown to be long lasting, the International Health Regulation (2005) requires re-vaccination at 10-year intervals in order to retain a valid certificate.
 Travellers should remember that the certificate is valid only 10 days after the primary injection and the first dose of vaccine takes 10 days to provide good protection therefore adequate time should be allowed for vaccination before departure.

-- Suffering from immunosuppressive diseases such as lymphoma, thymoma, leukaemia, Hodgkin's disease and hypogammaglobulinaemia.
+- Persons with immunosuppressive diseases such as lymphoma, thymoma, leukaemia, Hodgkin's disease, hypogammaglobulinaemia and HIV infection

 - Received other live attenuated viral vaccines within the past 4 weeks